UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

 This means that the "homework" will be reading, watching videos, coding, etc.

-And class time will be spent primarly coding:
+And class time will be spent primarily coding:

  * Still some lecture -- as little as possible
  * Lots of demos